 Schools in Paris for Children

-French Immersion, Bilingual, and Largely English Language Choices
+Choose From French Immersion, Bilingual, and English Language Instruction

 Finding a school for your English-speaking child in Paris can be a daunting task, particularly if you're trying to conduct your search long distance.
 Fortunately, the web offers a wealth of information, and the variety of Parisian schools makes it possible to find one to fit most ages and language levels.

 Before you begin your search, consider your child's specific needs and personality, the length of your anticipated stay in Paris, and your personal goals for your child's French-language education.
 Very young children are remarkably adaptable and often learn a new language quickly.
 An all-French or primarily-French school may be perfectly suitable.
 Private schools are available in every neighborhood (arrondissement) of Paris; you can find a listing at your local mairie, or town hall.

 Immersion School Options in Paris

 While immersing your child in French may sound ideal, be realistic about your own ability to communicate with the school faculty.
 If you and your child speak no French, consider at least starting with a bilingual private school.
 For example, the Ecole Active Bilingue or "EaB" operates separate elementary (Ecole primaire), middle school (college), and high school (lycee) facilities in central Paris.
 Children in the earliest grades are placed directly in a French classroom and receive separate English instruction daily.
 Older students are put in special "adaptation" classes to prepare them to blend into the French system.